A Complete Guide to Christmas Desserts

 Jump to Recipe

-Okay so we’ve already tackled the Christmas Cookie situation.
-In fact, we’ve never been so prepared for cookie eating season.
-But seeing as how most of us will polish off those cookies well before the big day – let’s talk about Christmas Desserts!
+We've already tackled the Christmas Cookie situation so let's talk about Christmas Desserts!
+In fact, we've never been so prepared for cookie eating season.
+But seeing as how most of us will polish off those cookies well before the big day it's never a bad call to make an extra Christmas dessert.

 Puff Pastry Apple Galette from www.whatsgabycooking.com (@whatsgabycookin)